chqilin/navigations-for-game-developers/README.md

-# Navigation for Game Developers
+# Navigations for Game Developers
 A navigation page for game developers.

 ## Mathatics